josh-collinsworth/joco-sveltekit/src/routes/blog/posts/the-five-things-i-wish-somebody-had-told-me-as-a-design-student.md

 Sometimes all your professional projects are out waiting on client feedback and you have nothing but free time.
 Sometimes you get all of those projects back in the same day and have to find a way to complete them all.
 School can only do so much to teach you to manage your downtime responsibly in order to be prepared when timelines shift and work comes flooding in.
 Because of my own failure to learn this (a longstanding personal downfall), I never worked as hard as a design student as I was forced to work as a professional.

-<Callout>School can only do so much to teach you to manage your downtime responsibly in order to be prepared when timelines shift and work comes flooding in.</Callout>
+<Callout>School can only do so much to teach you to manage your downtime responsibly in order to be prepared when timelines shift and work comes flooding&nbsp;in.</Callout>

 No, not all design jobs demand insane scheduling, but some do.
 Hopefully you won't land at a self-serving agency where they treat their interns like batteries to be sucked of their energy and then discarded, but maybe you will for a while.
 Hopefully your clients stick to timelines and you can keep the flow of work smooth, but maybe not.
 Regardless, the kind of time management skills involved in maintaining that balance and still putting out quality work is a much more intense and focused version than school often demands.